 How to Make Chicken Fried Steak with White Gravy

-STEP ONE: Prepare the Coating
+STEP ONE: Season the Flour and Prepare the Egg Wash

-STEP TWO: Coat the Steaks
+STEP TWO: Dredge the Cube Steak

-STEP FOUR: Make the Gravy
+STEP FOUR: Make the Cream Gravy

 Expert Tips for Success